iamcheungis/Project-AP/README.md

 ## Technical Question
 How can I use object oriented programming and data structures to cross reference multiple recipes, eliminate duplicate ingredients, and calculate cumulative totals?

+## Proof of Concept

+This program bascially demonstrates user input handling, basic arithmetic calculation, and some conditional decision making to evaluate recipe costs against a target limit.
+It also proves that the project can accept dynamic pricing data, process expenditure, and also give budget feedback to the user.
+This logic basically will serve as the building block for future functions and data structures.